jwspdev/starwars/README.md

 * [dio](https://pub.dev/packages/dio): Http Networking package.

 ## Getting Started
-To get started with the Abracadabra Mayhem (Magic App), you'll need to have Flutter installed on your machine.
+To get started with the starwars, you'll need to have Flutter installed on your machine.
 If you haven't already, you can follow the instructions on the [official Flutter website](https://docs.flutter.dev/get-started/install) to install Flutter.
 Once Flutter is installed, follow these steps to run the Magic App:

 1. **Clone the repository:**